-Land use proportions are similar as the urban I-95 corridor lies in the downstream reaches of the each basin while agriculture and forested land increases north to the headwaters (Table 2).
-The Delaware is more urbanized with 14% developed land compared to the Chesapeake and Hudson basins (8% developed).
+Land use proportions are similar as the urban I-95 corridor cuts through the downstream reaches of each basin while agriculture and forests increase north to the headwaters.
+The Delaware Basin is covered by almost twice as much urban land (14%) compared to the Chesapeake and Hudson basins (8% urban).
 The three basins are covered by similar proportions of agriculture (22%-26%) and forests (55%-60%).
-Known for fisheries productivity, the Chesapeake has double the area of wetlands/water (9%) compared to the Delaware (5%) and Hudson (2%) basins.